 Dance was one of the world’s first art forms.
 You can find examples of dance in cave paintings and pottery in every culture.
 Even people who don’t love to dance enjoy watching others dance or dancing in private.
-Fundraisers that include dance offer a chance for supporters to donate to their favorite cause and have fun dancing the night away.
+Fundraisers that include dance can boost their fundraising event attendance – which brings in more money for their cause.

 If your nonprofit wants to bring a hint of magic to your fundraiser, holding a masquerade dance fundraiser may be the best way to reach a larger audience and raise funds.
 You’ll have to find an external site with a ballroom and space for people to mingle.
 Restaurants, schools, and hotels all have rooms your organization can rent.

 Form an event committee and ask them to develop a theme for the evening.
 This theme will help you decorate the hall and your guests design their costumes.

 Sponsors and vendors will be willing to provide food and drinks, and you can add a 50/50 raffle and silent auction table to add a little more excitement and raise more money.